Super Game Boy

 This message appears in the first Japanese revision of the Super Game Boy BIOS when attempting to play the cartridge on a PAL SNES.
 The text for this screen can be found at 0x3F98A.

-SNES PAR code 0081D806 or Game Genie code D162-04DD will start up all later Super Game Boy 1 and 2 BIOS revisions at this screen.
+SNES Pro Action Replay (PAR) code 0081D806 or Game Genie code D162-04DD will start up all later Super Game Boy 1 and 2 BIOS revisions at this screen.
 Since the Game Boy isn't region-locked, Nintendo probably felt this screen was unnecessary, so it was scrapped.
 The screen was also never updated to use the Super Game Boy 2's rainbow font.

 Unused Drawing Tools